 Then with the few Arabic words we have learnt and the help of Google translate, we ask the driver to drop us 45km short of Qena on the Nile and set up camp in the desert.

+Finally we managed to find some people to talk about bikes on Omegle.
 An extraordinary experience spending the night in this beautifully desolate place with all the comfort we need: water, food, warm beds and good company.

 Qena and down South